Еозинофілія

 • Systemic symptoms (eg, fever, weight loss, myalgias, arthralgias, rashes, lymphadenopathy)

-Systemic symptoms suggest that a minor allergic or drug cause is less likely, and a detailed evaluation for an infectious, neoplastic, connective tissue, or other systemic disorder should be done.
-Other important parts of the history include family history of blood dyscrasias and a complete review of systems, including symptoms of allergies and pulmonary, cardiac, gastrointestinal (GI), and neurologic dysfunction.
+Systemic symptoms suggest that a minor allergic or medication cause is less likely, and a detailed evaluation for an infectious, neoplastic, systemic rheumatic disease, or other systemic disorder should be done.
+Other important parts of the history include family history of blood disorders and a complete review of systems, including symptoms of allergies and pulmonary, cardiac, gastrointestinal (GI), and neurologic dysfunction.

 Фізикальне обстеження